YANZAAN/Cruxlab.Tournament.2022.DotNet/README.md

 # Cruxlab.Tournament.2022.DotNet

-Let`s say we have a file with password and their validity requirement.
-Its looks like:
+Let's say we have a file with password and their validity requirements.
+It looks like:
 ```
 a 1-5 abcdj
 z 2-4 asfalseiruqwo